ghanashyambudhathoki01/ghanashyambudhathoki01/README.md

 ## 📘 My Learning Journey
 I began learning full stack and application  development with the goal of building a future in tech, even though I had no programming background.
-Alongside full stack development, I’ve explored tools like Git and GitHub.
+Alongside full stack and application development, I’ve explored tools like Git and GitHub.
 My focus now is practicing consistently, building mini projects, and learning how real-world tools and code work together.

 ---